CMSgov/bcda-app/bcda-site-static/encryption.md

 	> decrypted_output.ndjson
 ```

-Java (in progress)
+*Java (in progress)*

 ### Why this cipher

-If you're interested in why we chose this algorithm, read [this page](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9), which provides a high-level discussion and pointers to deeper references.
+If you're interested in why we chose this algorithm this article provides [a high-level discussion and pointers to deeper references.](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9){:target="_blank"}

-## PKI/key pair
+## PKI-key pair

-**TODO:** For this proof-of-concept, we're using the key pair included in the bcda-app repository (i.e., [ATO_private.pem](https://github.com/CMSgov/bcda-app/blob/master/shared_files/ATO_private.pem) and [ATO_public.pem](https://github.com/CMSgov/bcda-app/blob/master/shared_files/ATO_public.pem)).
+For this proof-of-concept, we're using the key pair included in the bcda-app repository (i.e., [ATO_private.pem](https://github.com/CMSgov/bcda-app/blob/master/shared_files/ATO_private.pem){:target="_blank"} and [ATO_public.pem](https://github.com/CMSgov/bcda-app/blob/master/shared_files/ATO_public.pem){:target="_blank"}).
 Eventually, BCDA will use a public key provided by the API client to perform encryption.
 We'll document the process for accepting public keys from API clients at a later date.

-## Limitations and Gotchas

-* Encrypted data size is limited to 64GB
-* If you are using Java, you need to know [this](https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters)